 This is the very best tablet for artists.
 It allows users to draw directly on the screen.
 The design of this tablet is made with artists in mind.
 The back has a soft grip while the adjustable stand that it comes with allows the tablet to be used in a position that is the most comfortable.
 Whether you are left or right handed, you will find a suitable angle for you to work with.
 To easily transfer files, this tablet has a USB port.

 Controlling this tablet is made very easy by the Express keys that are fully customizable.
 The tablet comes with a pro pen that feels comfortable to hold and makes it easy to create drawings.
 This combined with the pressure –sensitive screen with 2048 pressure points makes it possible to draw anything the artist wants.
-Simply vary the strength on the pen and you will be able to control the opacity and width of the line you draw.
+Simply vary the strength on the pen ,and you will be able to control the opacity and width of the line you draw.

-When done with your drawing you will be happy with the display of the final product thanks to the High Definition resolution and large color gamut of the 13” screen.
+When done with your drawing you will be happy with the display of the final product thanks to the High Definition resolution and a large color gamut of the 13” screen.

 2. iPad Pro ($620)